crazyyi/react-hn-client/README.md

 This is a HackerNews clone built with create-react-app.
+A live demo is available here: https://hnreactclone.herokuapp.com

 Most work is done in client side.
 There is not much in server side.